Fundamental difference in the electronic reconstruction of infinite-layer vs. perovskite neodymium nickelate films on SrTiO$_3$(001)

 \textit{Summary. ---} We investigated the electronic reconstructions in NdNiO$_n$/SrTiO$_3$(001) ($n=2,3$) driven by interface polarity from first-principles.
-The results show that the polar discontinuities at the interface and the surface considerably affect the electronic structure throughout infinite-layer nickelate films and several layers (at least 5 unit cells) into the STO substrate.
-Moreover, the accommodation mechanism is fundamentally different for infinite-layer and perovskite nickelates.
-The substantial modulations of the Ni and Ti valence and orbital polarization observed for the infinite-layer films on SrTiO$_3$(001) are likely to impact superconductivity considerably, which implies that modeling the epitaxial films simply as strained bulk is only of limited relevance.
+The results show that the polar discontinuities at the interface and the surface considerably affect the electronic structure (e.g., Ni and Ti valence, orbital polarization) throughout infinite-layer nickelate films and several layers (at least 5 unit cells) into the SrTiO$_3$ substrate.
+Moreover, the accommodation mechanism is fundamentally different for infinite-layer and perovskite nickelates, with the formation of an interfacial Ti $3d$ two-dimensional electron gas in the former case.
+This implies that modeling the epitaxial films simply as strained bulk is only of limited relevance.
 Hence, interface polarity emerges as a key aspect in understanding superconductivity in infinite-layer nickelates and requires further consideration in future studies.
-Parallels to other superconducting systems such as LAO/STO(001)~\cite{Reyren:07} and FeSe/STO(001)~\cite{Ge-FeSe-STO-SC:15} may point to a more general phenomenon.
+Specifically, while the depletion of the Nd $5d$ states in the nickelate films clearly enhances the similarity to cuprates, we highlight the necessity to address the possible involvement of the two-dimensional electron gas in SrTiO$_3$.
+Parallels to other superconducting systems such as LaAlO$_3$/SrTiO$_3$(001)~\cite{Reyren:07} and FeSe/SrTiO$_3$(001)~\cite{Ge-FeSe-STO-SC:15} suggest more general implications for the superconductivity in polar materials on nonpolar substrates.